 Can you spot the problem?
 Likely, an email was sent prior to this one, promoting a limited time only promotion.
 Now the email has been extended by another 24 hours…?
 There goes the exclusivity.
 How do you think that makes the people who purchased the first time feel?

-As Peep wrote, scarcity works well unless it’s fake.
+Scarcity works well unless it’s fake.

 Right: Cards Against Humanity